 In the minds of those who are familiar with the community, the most significant event in the school’s history was the merger of Holy Cross and Saint Francis High Schools in 1972.
 Holy Cross, an all-girls high school founded and staffed by Sisters of Holy Cross, had opened in 1957 on Miramonte Avenue, within a mile of Saint Francis High School.
 In an effort to expand educational programming and facilities and extend the Holy Cross educational mission, the schools joined forces to create a co-educational learning environment serving nearly 1,200 young men and women.
 The consolidation of these schools was a catalyst for rapid and significant change on campus, marking the beginning of a new era for Saint Francis.

 The first four-year co-ed class graduated in 1976.
 By then, the foundations of the “new” Saint Francis were secure.
 An excellent academic program was developed to ensure graduates were prepared for the best colleges.
 Superb women’s athletic programs were added and both the men and women earned regular championship titles for the school.
-The arts and activities program also expanded, most notably with the addition of a student-run radio station that continues to broadcast today, KSFH 87.9 FM.
+The arts and activities program also expanded, most notably with the addition of a student-run radio station, KSFH 87.9 FM.

 Saint Francis Today